List of Kare Kano characters: Kei Arima

 Soichiro's sadistic cousin.
 He and the other nameless relatives are often seen in flashbacks torturing the defenseless Soichiro.
 They first appear in Volume 6, when Soichiro attends a family reunion.
 They mock him, and then become hostile when he tries to ignore them.
 They are then seen in Volume 13, pondering about whether or not Soichiro was attending a wedding.
 When he is smug to his aunt Eiko, they attempt to beat him up in a bathroom, but he fights back, and claims that it is his time for revenge.
 The nameless cousins visit Soichiro's school, and they attempt to befriend him, claiming that they hate Kei, but Soichiro punches one away.
 They then state that he is a disgrace, and this is their final appearance.
-Yukino claims at the end of the story that she will get revenge on them in perfectly legal ways.
+Yukino claims later on that she will get revenge on them in perfectly legal ways.

 Yusuke Takeshi

 Maho's dentist boyfriend.
 He first meets her when he watches her lecture her friends about shoplifting, and informs her that her leg is bleeding.
 She then remembers him from when she explored a new street that she had never been on, mistaking him for a doorman.
 He claims that the vision of a pretty schoolgirl in a uniform holding flowers was an incredible sight.
 The two quickly become friends, and she brings him treats from her family's sweet shop.
 When the two are in his apartment, she confesses her feelings of love to him, disturbing him.
 The rest of the chapter is like a wild goose chase for the two, Maho following him around.
 He then tells her that she mistook friendship for love, saddening her, and time passes.
 She meets him again after she enrolls into high school, and he says that his headaches are coming back, and Maho vows to fix them because she wants to be a doctor.
 Takeshi visits the cultural festival in the manga, causing Maho to shout, knowing that he will mock her.
 They are also seen shopping together, and Takeshi eventually goes to New York for training.
 This begins the Reiji arc, because Maho visits him and they attend his concert with Kazuma and Yin and Yang.
 Kazuma begins to sing, and they go backstage to meet Reiji, and Takeshi exclaims that Reiji resembles somebody that they know.
 He is not seen again for the remaining story, his cameo in the last volume is simply Maho's profile that reads MAHO TAKESHI, proving that they got married.